AlanaBF/README-Generator/README.md

 MIT

 ## Questions
-Any questions, reach me here on Github: @AlanaBF
+Any questions, find out more here on Github or by email: alanabarrett-frew@hotmail.com or raise an issue.